Skip to content

 Back to Blog

-high severity June 15, 2026 · scope unconfirmed
+high severity June 15, 2026 · 3 min read Unverified claim — what this is

 Executive Coach Listed by thegentlemen Ransomware Group

-On June 15, 2026, the ransomware group known as thegentlemen added Executive Coach Inc. to its public leak site, confirming that internal files had been exfiltrated from the Pennsylvania-based charter bus and luxury motorcoach company.
+On June 15, 2026, the ransomware group known as thegentlemen added Executive Coach Inc. to its public leak site, claiming that internal files had been exfiltrated from the Pennsylvania-based charter bus and luxury motorcoach company.

 Public reporting indicates the company, which has operated since 1979 and provides group transportation, airport transfers, and customized tours across Pennsylvania, Maryland, and surrounding areas, suffered a ransomware incident.
 The data posted to the leak site consists of internal files exfiltrated during the attack.
 The exact number of individuals whose information appears in the files remains unknown, and the specific types of records have not been fully detailed in available reporting.
 The listing appeared on the group’s leak site, which is tracked by ransomware.live at the provided source URL.